WebexCC-SA/LAB-1451/docs/Main-Lab/Deployment/dep_ceDeploy/dep_ceDeploy_cloud_backupsAndLogs.md

 !!! abstract

-    In our final deployment lab, we will perform a backup of your endpoint using CE-Deploy and download the logs.
+    In this lab we will perform a backup of your endpoint using CE-Deploy and download the logs.
     This backup will include all settings, macros, backgrounds, and extensions.
     Having a backup of all your endpoints can be invaluable when you need to replace or restore a device.